SockDrawer/SockBot/CONTRIBUTING.md

 * Search [GitHub](https://github.com/SockDrawer/SockBot/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
+* Make sure you have initialized your repository clone with all the needed dependencies and configuration for local development:
+     ```shell
+     npm install && npm run init
+     ```
 * Make your changes in a new git branch:

      ```shell